filiptibell/tooling-language-server/editors/zed/README.md

   GitHub personal access token to use for GitHub API requests.
 This prevents rate limiting and is required for the language server to work if you're using a private Wally index repository.
-* `/tooling-language-server-remove-github-personal-access-token`: Removes the GitHub personal access token that was previously set, if any.
+* `/tooling-language-server-remove-github-personal-access-token`: Removes the GitHub personal access token that was previously set.